utopia-php/vcs/docs/add-new-vcs-adapter.md

 }
 ```

-Once you have created a new VCS adapter class, you can use it with the client by calling the `initialiseVariables()` method on the VCS class.
+Once you have created a new VCS adapter class, you can use it with the client by calling the `initializeVariables()` method on the VCS class.
 ```php
 // Your VCS app private key.
 You can generate this from your VCS App settings.
 $privateKey = 'your-vcs-app-private-key';